RBC Arts Access Fund

-RBC Arts Access Fund

 The RBC Arts Access Fund is designed to support newcomer artists across Toronto.
-The awards will range from $500 to $1500 to support costs associated with arts projects, such as artist fees, art supplies, equipment rental, space rental and food costs for a workshop or event.
-Additionally, awards may also support professional development, training and mentorship requests for newcomer artists looking to improve their skills in working in community.
+The awards range from $500 to $1500 to support costs associated with arts projects, such as artist fees, art supplies, equipment rental, space rental and food costs for a workshop or event.
+Additionally, awards may also support professional development, training and mentorship requests for newcomer artists looking to improve their skills regarding working in and with community.